Social Investing: What Is It? 1

 Impact Investing

 The second extensive class of social investing is called effect investing or, sometimes, community investing.
-In effect investing, in preference to investing in corporations that do no damage, investments are made in companies that do social properly.
+In effect, investing, in preference to investing in corporations that do no damage, is made in companies that do socially properly.